Glossary from the MBMA 2006 Metal Building Systems Manual.

 Hoist

-A mechanical lifting device usually attached to a trolley that travels along a bridge,
+A mechanical lifting device usually attached to a trolley that travels along

 monorail or jib crane.
 May be chain or electric operated.